rulewis/journey-optimizer.en/help/using/offers/get-started/user-interface.md

 Follow the on-screen steps to start creating placements, offers, and collections.

-Once you are done with these first steps, you are prompted to created offer decisions (previously knows as offer activities).
+Once you are done with these first steps, you are prompted to created offer decisions (previously known as offer activities).

 ![](../../assets/overview_collection-created.png)